iwantmyname/blog/_posts/2014-11-18-three-pronged-approach.md

 Now that we've got a blog and all the social media platforms taken care of, our new goal is to find a way to reach our audience without having to make a constant scene.
 Something that's completely opt-in, doesn't get passed through too many confusing algorithm filters before it reaches people, and is distributed on a platform that everyone already has—email.
 Starting early 2015, we're going to start sending a monthly email, and we think it's the perfect channel for our brand.

 Unlike a journalism outfit, most of our customers come to our site looking for something very specific—either to buy a domain or to mess with some DNS settings.
 The less we're in the way, the better.
 And in a way, that's how newsletters are meant to operate—just opt-in, read an occasional email (filled with all sorts of great stuff and interesting updates), and you're done.
+Quick and painless.

 ***